o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 }
 ```

-Once compiled, these event handlers are available to Script Canvas from the `LightNotification` node.
+Once compiled, these event handlers are available to Script Canvas from the **LightNotification** node.

 ![Light notification node](/images/user-guide/scripting/script-canvas/behavior-context-ebus-light-notification-node.png)

 ## Example: Data types

-To make a custom data type available for use as a variable in Script Canvas, you can reflect it using the behavior context's Class builder.
+To make a custom data type available for use as a variable in Script Canvas, you can reflect it using the behavior context's `Class` builder.
 The new type is also available to pass as a parameter to functions and events.

 This example uses the `BoxShapeConfig` class as an example.
 This class is defined in the file `Gems\LmbrCentral\Code\include\LmbrCentral\Shape\BoxShapeComponentBus.h` and reflected in `Gems\LmbrCentral\Code\Source\Shape\BoxShapeComponent.cpp`.

-A data type must be reflected to both the `SerializeContext` and the `BehaviorContext`.
+A data type must be reflected to both the serialization context and the behavior context.
 The serialization context enables the data type to be stored and read from a file, and the behavior context allows it to be bound to the scripting system.

 ```cpp
 void BoxShapeConfig::Reflect(AZ::ReflectContext* context)